 WILDLIFE PHOTOGRAPHER OF THE YEAR

-Alex says “I am pleased to have been featured in eight books from the Wildlife Photographer of the Year, hopefully there will be more in the future”.
+Alex says “I am pleased that my photographs have been featured in ten books from the Wildlife Photographer of the Year.
+Hopefully there will be more in the future, these are always essential viewing”.
 For more than 50 years, the Wildlife Photographer of the Year competition has championed honest and ethical wildlife photography, while pushing the boundaries of artistic freedom, technical skill, and narrative excellence.
 These powerful collections of pictures feature all the winning photographs from each year of the competition, representing the work of many international photographers, both professionals and amateurs.

 UNDERWATER PHOTOGRAPHER OF THE YEAR

-Alex says “This time my contribution is not photographic, but as the chair of the judging panel for the contest, which has quickly become arguably the most prestigious in underwater photography.”
-The UPY Yearbooks celebrate the amazing underwater imagery from the Underwater Photographer of the Year competition, which in 2016 attracted entries from 54 different countries.
+Alex says “This time my contribution is not photographic, but as the chair of the judging panel for the contest, which many consider the most prestigious in underwater photography.”
+The UPY Yearbooks celebrate the amazing underwater imagery from the Underwater Photographer of the Year competition, which in 2017 attracted entries from 67 different countries.

 BRITISH WILDLIFE PHOTOGRAPHY AWARDS

-Alex says “I am happy to be featured in the four portfolios so far produced from the British Wildlife Photography Awards”.
+Alex says “I am happy to have be featured in the all of the portfolios so far produced from the British Wildlife Photography Awards, typically as a photographer, but also as a judge”.
 These superb collections showcase the very best of the British Wildlife Photography Awards, an annual competition celebrating the breathtaking diversity of the natural history of the British Isles.
 The photographs within the books demonstrate an extraordinary range of viewpoints and differing approaches.
 Every picture is accompanied by the photographer’s personal account of the inspiration behind the image: wonderfully varied, amusing and illuminating stories that help bring us closer to the fascinating and often unseen world of nature.

 WINNING IMAGES WITH ANY UNDERWATER CAMERA (2014)